-The main research and surveys conducted in fiscal 2011 are shown in Table 9.
+The main research and surveys conducted in fiscal 2012 are shown in Table 9.

-Table 9: Research and Survey Topics in Fiscal 2011
+Table 9: Research and Survey Topics in Fiscal 2012

-- Development of safety and health management method for prevention of industrial accidents by young workers - 2.
-Revision of the guidelines for prevention of industrial accidents on building maintenance works - 3.
-Revision of the guidelines for prevention of industrial accidents on golf course business
+1. Development of safety and health management method for prevention of industrial accidents by young workers

+2. Revision of the guidelines for prevention of industrial accidents on security service business

+3. Research and survey of good example activities for prevention of industrial accidents on restaurant business